EstenGrove/WeatherLocation_App/README.md

 -Add SVG icons for weather conditions.
 -Create logic for adding matching SVG's
 -Perhaps insert graph at the bottom of each card
+-Add alternate searching methods
+-Pretty up the UI a bit